 In order to be eligible to take a service pension, you must first meet certain criteria or guidelines.
-The guidelines depend upon your age, years of service with Metro and whether you are in the General Government or Police & Fire pension plan.
-If you have questions regarding which pension plan you are in, contact your Department Human Resources Coordinator.
+The guidelines depend upon your age, years of service with Metro and whether your charter school participates in Metro's pension plan.
+If you have questions regarding which pension plan you are in, contact your Human Resources Coordinator.